Defense in Depth: Securing Databases

 Database platforms typically start with a fully unlocked default user with full administrative rights.
 This is useful for setting up the initial databases on the server, creating user roles, etc.

-When possible this default user should be disabled after the initial configuration is completed and if full administrative rights are needed, a non-default user should be set up.
-Ideally this user should be locked down to only be able to access the database server from specific computers and should not be used in any integrations with the database.
-Disabling the default user will reduce your overall cybersecurity risks because attackers will know the default username for each type of database you are using and can more easily wreak havoc on your system if they can figure out the password.
-Removing this default user from the equation adds more steps to the process of gaining full access to your database systems.
+When possible (and after the initial configuration is completed), disable this default user.
+If full administrative rights are needed for a role, then set up a non-default user for this purpose.
+Ideally this should only be able to access the database server from specific computers and will not be used in any database integrations.
+Disabling the default user will reduce your overall cybersecurity risks because attackers already know the default username for each type of database you are using and can more easily wreak havoc on your system if they can figure out the password.
+Removing the default user from the equation adds more steps to the process of gaining full access to your database systems.

-In contrast, when setting up users for general database integrations you should apply the concept of least privilege, meaning you give users only the least amount of privileges they need to complete their tasks.
-This will reduce your overall risk by making it difficult to do things like delete tables and data, add new users to the system, or cripple your database infrastructure in harmful ways.
+In contrast, when setting up users for general database integrations, apply the concept of least privilege.
+This means that you give users only the least amount of privileges they need to complete their tasks.
+This will reduce your overall risk by making it difficult for the wrong users to delete tables and data, add new users to the system, or cripple your database infrastructure in harmful ways.

 Access Control Lists

-Once you have users set up with the relevant privileges they require you need to also consider setting up Access Control Lists on your network to prevent access to databases from anything other than previously specified computers or accounts.
+Once your users are set up with their relevant privileges, also consider setting up Access Control Lists on your network to prevent database access from anything other than previously specified computers or accounts.
 This will help reduce your risk of an attack by preventing someone from making changes to your databases from any computer on the network if they have gained access to your systems.

 Database Integration Security